lyteword/chspurgeon-tod/volume-1/psalm-18.md

 with a confidence based upon past experiences of divine love!

-## "No fearing or doubting with Christ on our side,
+No fearing or doubting with Christ on our side,

 We hope to die shouting, 'The Lord will provide.'"